proximafusion/vmecpp-validation/README.md

 python -m validate_vmec
 ```

-Results will be in the repo root, in a directory with the prefix `vnvresults`.
+Results will be saved in the current working durectory, in a subdirectory with the prefix `vnvresults`.

-TODO(viska) Add more background information and hints to interpret the results